Coastal Adaptation Strategy

 Get Involved

-Property owners within the District Council of Grant's coastal communities and other interested parties are invited to attend a Community Workshop.
-These workshops will allow you to understand and ask questions about the potential impacts of coastal erosion and flooding in the district from Council's coastal management expert, and provide your input on adaptation options for Council to implement to safeguard your township.
+Council hosted a series of workshops to allow community members to understand and ask questions about the potential impacts of coastal erosion and flooding in the district from Council's coastal management expert, and provide input on adaptation options for Council to implement to safeguard your township.

 Next steps